 Hermione frowned, her eyebrows knitting together again.
 “I think I’ve earned the right to be confident every once in a while,” she answered, annoyance giving her voice a sharp edge.

 “Well, it’s not every once in a while.
 It seems like you’re always showing off.”

 “Okay, okay, I’m sorry,” Theo said quickly, noting her anger.
-“You want to ask something, feel free.”
+“If you want to ask something, feel free.”

 “Fine.
 If you aren’t one of Malfoy’s cronies, who are you friends with?
 I thought all Slytherins were in his pocket.”

 Theo responded with a voice slow with forced-calm.
 “I don’t spend time with most of the ‘popular’ Slytherins.
-My best friend’s name is Garrett Crush.
+My best friend is Garrett Crush.
 We hang out with three other Slytherins: Mandy Broom, Terrance Williams, and Samantha Wright.”

-“I’ve never met any of them, though I’ve probably heard their names.”
+Hermione nodded slowly.
+“I’ve never met any of them, but I’ve heard their names.”

 “How about you, Granger?
 Other than Potter and Weasley, do you have friends?”
 Theo phrased his question with a bit of harshness to match what had been in hers.

-“Yes, I do,” Hermione replied bluntly.
+“Yes, I do,” Hermione replied.
 “Ron’s little sister, Ginny, is my friend and Neville Longbottom.
 I also like to spend time with Luna Lovegood from Ravenclaw.”

 “Loony, you mean?”
 Theo joked.